foglamp/foglamp-south-openweathermap/README.md

 $ ./make_deb arm
-The package root directory is               : /home/foglamp/Development/foglamp-south-openweathermap The FogLAMP south openweathermap version is : 1.0.0 The Package will be built in                : /home/foglamp/Development/foglamp-south-openweathermap/packages/Debian/build The architecture is set as                  : armhf The package name is                         : foglamp-south-openweathermap-1.0.0-armhf
+The package root directory is               : /home/foglamp/Development/foglamp-south-openweathermap The FogLAMP south openweathermap version is : 1.0.0 The package will be built in                : /home/foglamp/Development/foglamp-south-openweathermap/packages/Debian/build The architecture is set as                  : armhf The package name is                         : foglamp-south-openweathermap-1.0.0-armhf